cloudevents/spec/cloudevents/verifiability-spec.md

 Test vectors ensure that implementations are consistent which does NOT affect verifiability.

+A proposal for adding a verifiability implementation to the CE SDK **SHOULD:**

+* provide information about they handle attributes, and if relevant, normalization

 ## Example

 To illustrate, let’s walk through how to implement a verification implementation CloudEvents provide test vectors as well as a verification coverage table.